 What Will I be Doing?

-Progress meetings will be held once every three months, where the University employer link tutor and employer supervisor will meet with you to review progress made.
+Progress meetings will be held once every three months, where our employer link tutor and your employer supervisor will meet with you to review progress.
 The end point assessment is the final assessment for the RICS Assessment of Professional Competence (APC).

 School of Science, Engineering and Environment